ddev/ddev/docs/index.md

     * (Non-WSL2) Windows 10 Home, Pro, or Enterprise with [Docker Desktop for Windows](https://docs.docker.com/docker-for-windows/install/)
 * Architecture Support
     * AMD64 is supported on Windows 10 (with either traditional Windows or WSL2), macOS, and Linux.
-    * ARM64 machines are currently supported on Linux and WSL2 in Windows ARM64 computers, but will soon be supported on Apple Silicon as well.
+    * ARM64 machines are currently supported on Linux and in WSL2 in Windows ARM64 computers.
+    * Apple Silicon M1 (ARM64) is supported in v1.17-alpha1+ (edge versions).

 ## Using DDEV alongside other development environments